Youniwemi/aiify/readme.txt

 == Screenshots ==
 1. Create new content with ChatGpt
 2. Edit and enhance existing blocks
+3. Aiify TinyMCE plugin
-3. Aiify blocks Open API setting
+4. Aiify blocks Open API setting
+5. Aiify Ollama configuration
-4. Aiify blocks writing setting
+6. Aiify blocks writing setting
-5. Aiify configurable prompts
+7. Aiify configurable prompts
-6. Aiify TinyMCE plugin

 == Credits ==
 Big Thanks to :
 - [orhanerday](https://github.com/orhanerday/open-ai) for great library "OpenAI GPT-3 Api Client in PHP"
 - [SamHerbert](https://github.com/SamHerbert/SVG-Loaders) for the smooth svg animation
 - [Freemius](https://github.com/SamHerbert/SVG-Loaders) for plugin freemium experience
 - [Youniwemi](https://packagist.org/packages/youniwemi/wp-settings-kit) for wp-settings-kit - the lightweight library for easily creating WordPress settings pages and Post metaboxes
+- [Ollama](https://ollama.ai) for easing the llama adoption.

 == Changelog ==
+= 0.1.6: Aiify Supports Ollama AI =
+- Integration with Ollama: Aiify now supports Ollama.
+Simply set up the URL of your service and choose the model to get started.
+As this implementation is new, your feedback is crucial for future enhancements.
+- OpenAI Model Sync: Your account now syncs with OpenAI models, allowing the use of your fine-tuned models for a more personalized experience.
+- Formatting Fixes: Addressed and corrected various formatting glitches to improve user experience.
+- Enhanced Prompt Management: Content creation and edition prompts have been separated for better clarity and control.
+- Added Disclaimer: An important disclaimer has been included in the Readme file to inform users about the usage and limitations of the tool.
 = 0.1.5 : quick bug fix undefined array_to_options and update readme file screenshots titles = 0.1.4 : TinyMCE AI Content Generation and WooCommerce Compatibility
 - Introducing a new Tinymce plugin: a convenient button to access the Aiify Prompter.